tararoys/hiss-mouse/README.md

 # Installation

-This mouse depends on Talon (from talonvoice.com) being installed on your computer.
+This mouse depends on Talon (from [talonvoice.com](http://talonvoice.com) ) being installed on your computer.

+Detailed installation videos for talon for all three major operating systems can be found on my [Talon Installation Playlis](https://youtube.com/playlist?list=PLOChdnCXLga7EapGx9lTIld7eBm1dEgeb)

 This is a standalone set of files.
 It does not depend on any other Talon script set.

 Once you have Talon installed, put this set of files anywhere in the Talon User Directory.

+If you follow the installation instructions in the linked videos to download the knausj script set, simply repeat exactly what you did there with this room files.
+To summarize:

-You can either do this the programmers way buy cloning this repository into that directly, or you can do this the non-programmers way by clicking on the green code button on this page, selecting download zip, opening your browser's downloads folder, and then dragging these files into the Talon user directly.
+You can either do this the programmers way by cloning this repository into the Talon User Directory, or you can do this the non-programmers way by clicking on the green code button on this page, selecting download zip, opening your browser's downloads folder, and then dragging these files into the Talon user directly.
+at
 To locate the Talon user directory, you right-click on the Talon icon in the system tray or bar of which ever operating system you are on, choose and the scripting option, choose the Open  Talon home option, and when that directly is open, choose the user directly and open it.
 At that point you can drag and drop these files into that location.
 As soon as you do, you can start hissing, and crosshairs will magically appear and the mouse will start moving.